MichalMaszkowski/WPF-lab/README.md

 # WPF-lab
-Programming Assignments for Introduction to Functional Programming
+Programming Assignments for Introduction to Functional Programming in Ocaml (comments in Polish)